Award-winning PDF software

 Instructions and Help about Firpta affidavit

-Hi I'm Annie Fitzsimmons I'm your Washington Realtors Legal Hotline lawyer today we're gonna talk about FERPA the foreign investment Real Property Tax Act and we're not actually gonna spend a lot of time talking about FERPA itself because I'm not a tax expert and I don't really know very much about FERPA what I know about is how you as real estate brokers need to address the concern that FERPA has injected into our industry in the last few years now mind you Ferb that has not changed substantially in the last few years but brokers treatment of FERC has changed for the following reason if we have as the seller a non-resident alien as that term is defined by the US tax code and that person that seller fails to pay taxes required on the sale of the property then the party liable for payment of those taxes is the buyer now why does the US tax code do that because think about it for a second if we have a non-resident alien that means that they don't live in the United States and they're not citizens of the United States so how is the IRS gonna get jurisdiction over that person to go after the seller for collects or the taxes simple answer is they're not so who in the transaction can the IRS go after if that seller doesn't pay their taxes and the easy answer is the buyer so that's why FERPA is set up to force the buyer to pay taxes that the seller fails to pay and it puts the burden on the buyer to confirm the seller status under the tax code before we get to the closing table the good news is the statewide forms producer has given you the tools...
+Hi, I'm Annie Fitzsimmons.
+I'm your Washington Realtors Legal Hotline lawyer.
+Today, we're going to talk about FERPA, the Foreign Investment Real Property Tax Act.
+We're not actually going to spend a lot of time talking about FERPA itself because I'm not a tax expert and I don't really know very much about FERPA.
+What I do know about is how you, as real estate brokers, need to address the concern that FERPA has injected into our industry in the last few years.
+Now, mind you, FERPA has not changed substantially in the last few years, but brokers' treatment of FERPA has changed for the following reason: if we have, as the seller, a non-resident alien as that term is defined by the US tax code, and that person fails to pay taxes required on the sale of the property, then the party liable for payment of those taxes is the buyer.
+Now, why does the US tax code do that?
+Because think about it for a second, if we have a non-resident alien, that means that they don't live in the United States and they're not citizens of the United States.
+So how is the IRS going to get jurisdiction over that person to go after the seller for collections or the taxes?
+The simple answer is they're not.
+So who in the transaction can the IRS go after if that seller doesn't pay their taxes?
+The easy answer is the buyer.
+That's why FERPA is set up to force the buyer to pay taxes that the seller fails to pay, and it puts the burden on the buyer to confirm the seller's status under the tax code before we get to the closing table.
+The good news is the statewide forms producer has given you the tools as...